DieserLaurenz/nlp-machine-translation-en-pt/README.md

 ## Important: Execution Environment

 **This project was designed and trained on Kaggle** to leverage the free access to high-performance GPUs, which were not available privately.
-The file paths within the Jupyter Notebook (`nlp-projekt_gilbert_sahitaj.ipynb`) point to the Kaggle environment's dataset locations and **will not run on a local machine without modification.**
+The file paths within the Jupyter Notebook (`nlp-project2_gilbert_sahitaj.ipynb`) point to the Kaggle environment's dataset locations and **will not run on a local machine without modification.**

 For full reproducibility and to execute the models in their intended environment, please use the official Kaggle Notebook: